md1107sadique-dev/Sadique/README.md

 # Sadique
 This is my First Repository.<br />
-This is my first GitHub I'D
+This is my first GitHub I'D (sadique)